5.04 Copyright Information

 Alternatives to unauthorized copying

-Copying non copy protected software Lack of copy-protection does NOT constitute permission to copy software in order to share or sell it.
-"Non-copy -protected" software enables you to protect your investment by making a backup copy.
-In offering non-copy protected software to you, the developer or publisher has demonstrated significant trust in your integrity.
+Lack of copy-protection does NOT constitute permission to copy software in order to share or sell it.
+"Non-copy-protected" software enables you to protect your investment by making a backup copy.
+In offering Non-copy-protected software to you, the developer or publisher has demonstrated significant trust in your integrity.

 Some content for this document was taken from a brochure produced as a service to the academic community by EDUCOM, a nonprofit consortium of over 450 colleges and universities, committed to the use and management of Information Technology and Higher Education, and ADAPSO, the computer software, services and industrial association.